 Toni Collette (Hereditary)

-Upgrade (I’m not sure it counts as horror, but is my top action films since Fury Road)
+Upgrade (I’m not sure it counts as horror, but is my top action film since Fury Road)

 Annihilation (one of the prettiest films of the year and some really intense set-pieces)